-New molecular targets identified in some hard-to-treat melanomasDecember 17th, 2013 in Cancer /
+New molecular targets identified in some hard-to-treat melanomasDecember 17, 2013 in Medicine & Health / Cancer

 Two novel BRAF fusions were identified in melanomas previously considered to be negative for molecular targets, and melanomas with these fusions were found to be potentially sensitive to anticancer drugs called MEK inhibitors, according to a study published in Clinical Cancer Research, a journal of the American Association for Cancer Research.